leanprover/fp-lean/functional-programming-lean/src/monads.md

 ```lean
 {{#example_decl Examples/Monads.lean numberDirect}}
 ```
-This code, like the `none`-propagating `Option` code, the `failure`-propagating `Err` code, and the log-accumulating `WithLog` code, commingles two concerns: propagating the value of the counter, and actually traversing the tree to find the result.
+This code, like the `none`-propagating `Option` code, the `failure`-propagating `Except` code, and the log-accumulating `WithLog` code, commingles two concerns: propagating the value of the counter, and actually traversing the tree to find the result.
 Just as in those cases, an `andThen` helper can be defined to propagate state from one step of a computation to another.
 The first step is to give a name to the pattern of taking an input state as an argument and returning an output state together with a value:
 ```lean